JhonMr/art-template-webpack-plugin/README.md

 # art-template-webpack-plugin
-A webpack plugin handler HTML with art-template.
-Help for Insert data and create multi-language HTML.
+A webpack plugin handle HTML with art-template.
+Help for insert data and create multi-language HTML.

 #### Installation